Suggested links

 People with an Ambien prescription should use this medication only as directed and report any behavioral concerns to their doctor or healthcare provider.
 Additionally, users with Ambien prescriptions should not share this medication with others.

-Prescriptions for Ambien may appear under one of these names:
+Prescriptions for Ambien may appear under its generic name, zolpidem.

 • Lunesta (eszopiclone)